tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 path1: /likeadeveloper.html
 ---

 Almost every API has a method in place to authenticate requests.
 You usually have to provide an API key in your requests to get a response.

+* TOC
+{:toc}

+## Why requests need authorization

 Requiring authorization allows API publishers to do the following:

 * License access to the API
 * Rate limit the number of requests
 * Control availability of certain features within the API, and more

 {: .tip}
 Keep in mind how users authorize calls with an API &mdash; this is something you usually cover in API documentation.
-Later in the course we will dive into authorization methods in more detail.
+Later in the course we will dive into [authorization methods](docapis_more_about_authorization.html) in more detail.

 In order to run the code samples in this course, you will need to use your own API keys, since these keys are usually treated like personal passwords and not given out or published openly on a web page.

-* TOC
-{:toc}
+(Even so, if you want to borrow my API keys, you can view them [here](/learnapidoc/assets/files/apikeys.txt).)

 ## Get the Mashape authorization keys